-Marya Annette McQuirter, PhD, the curator of #dc1968, is a native Washingtonian, a current resident, a graduate of H.D.
-Woodson High School and a local historian.
+Marya Annette McQuirter, PhD, the curator of #dc1968, is a native Washingtonian, a current resident, and a proud graduate of H.D.
+Woodson High School.

-How will we get this content? through crowdsourcing!
-We invite Washingtonians and others to share their memories.
+You can also be a part of this archival project by sharing your memories.
 Do you have photographs, yearbooks, t-shirts, letters, fliers, posters from 1968?
 You can share and upload here.